Citizen7751/drop/readme.md

 Clang:```clang -o Drop *.c```

 ### Note
-If you don't have any standalone compilers installed, but have Microsoft Visual Studio, you can copy-paste the sourcefile into a new C/C++ project and execute it that way.
+If you don't have any standalone compilers installed, but have Microsoft Visual Studio, you can copy-paste the sourcefiles into a new C/C++ project and compile them that way.

 ## License
 This software is under the MIT License.